mabelsueh/trent-assignment-2-vue/README.md

 ## Site Owner Goals
 ```
 - As the site owner, I want to create a user-friendly game, so that it can be played intuitively.
-- As the site owner, I want to , so that
+- As the site owner, I want to link my socials at the footer, so that site visitors can visit my other creations
 - As the site owner, I want to , so that
 ```

 # Scope
 ```
 - Mobile responsiveness
-- High score displayed by using
+- Best timing always on display
-- Players should be able to submit their score with their name by using
+- Players should not need to create an account in order to play, but they can only input their results as guest.
-- Login by using
+- Players with an account can login and input their results with their username.
 -
 ```